learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## replace

-Use `replace()` method for substitution operation.
+Use `replace()` method for substitution operations.
 Optional third argument allows you to specify number of replacements to be made.

 ```ruby
 >>> phrase = '2 be or not 2 be'